thoelkef/visualstudio-docs.de-de/docs/sharepoint/how-to-extend-a-sharepoint-node-in-server-explorer.md

 ---
-title: "How to: Extend a SharePoint Node in Server Explorer" ms.custom: "" ms.date: "02/02/2017" ms.prod: "visual-studio-dev14"
+title: 'How to: Extend a SharePoint Node in Server Explorer | Microsoft Docs' ms.custom: ms.date: 02/02/2017 ms.prod: visual-studio-dev14
-ms.reviewer: ""
+ms.reviewer:
-ms.suite: ""
+ms.suite:
 ms.technology:
-  - "office-development"
+- office-development
-ms.tgt_pltfrm: ""
+ms.tgt_pltfrm:
-ms.topic: "article"
+ms.topic: article
 dev_langs:
-  - "VB"
+- VB
-  - "CSharp"
+- CSharp
 helpviewer_keywords:
-  - "SharePoint Connections [SharePoint development in Visual Studio], extending a node"
+- SharePoint Connections [SharePoint development in Visual Studio], extending a node
-  - "SharePoint development in Visual Studio, extending SharePoint Connections node in Server Explorer" ms.assetid: 5e443950-12e6-40d1-864b-c384b6be4ce4 caps.latest.revision: 16
+- SharePoint development in Visual Studio, extending SharePoint Connections node in Server Explorer ms.assetid: 5e443950-12e6-40d1-864b-c384b6be4ce4 caps.latest.revision: 16
-author: "kempb"
+author: kempb
-ms.author: "kempb"
+ms.author: kempb
-manager: "ghogen"
+manager: ghogen
-caps.handback.revision: 15
+ms.translationtype: HT
+ms.sourcegitcommit: eb5c9550fd29b0e98bf63a7240737da4f13f3249
+ms.openlocfilehash: 75e49e7e1b9de5629097cae21a303ce8a97187d7
+ms.contentlocale: de-de
+ms.lasthandoff: 08/30/2017

 ---
-# How to: Extend a SharePoint Node in Server Explorer
+# <a name="how-to-extend-a-sharepoint-node-in-server-explorer"></a>How to: Extend a SharePoint Node in Server Explorer
-  Sie können benutzerdefinierte Knoten im **Server\-Explorer** unter dem Knoten **SharePoint\-Verbindungen** erweitern.
-Dies ist beim Hinzufügen von neuen untergeordneten Knoten, Kontextmenüelementen oder Eigenschaften zu einem vorhandenen Knoten hilfreich.
-Weitere Informationen finden Sie unter [Extending the SharePoint Connections Node in Server Explorer](../sharepoint/extending-the-sharepoint-connections-node-in-server-explorer.md).

-### So erweitern Sie einen SharePoint\-Knoten im Server\-Explorer

-1. Erstellen Sie ein Klassenbibliotheksprojekt.

-2. Fügen Sie Verweise auf die folgenden Assemblys hinzu:
+  You can extend nodes under the **SharePoint Connections** node in **Server Explorer**.
+This is useful when you want to add new child nodes, shortcut menu items, or properties to an existing node.
+For more information, see [Extending the SharePoint Connections Node in Server Explorer](../sharepoint/extending-the-sharepoint-connections-node-in-server-explorer.md).

+### <a name="to-extend-a-sharepoint-node-in-server-explorer"></a>To extend a SharePoint node in Server Explorer

+1. Create a class library project.

+2. Add references to the following assemblies:

     -   Microsoft.VisualStudio.SharePoint